 Case Report III: Physical Pain and Morphine

-In her twenties, this woman referred to as CB in the article had contracted Lyme’s Disease and as a result, experienced chronic pain in her feet and ankles.
-Eventually, doctors had prescribed her morphine, which she had been on continuously for about a decade leading up to her LSD overdose.
+In her twenties, “CB” contracted Lyme’s Disease and as a result, experienced chronic pain in her feet and ankles.
+Eventually, doctors prescribed her morphine, which she had been on continuously for about a decade leading up to her LSD overdose.

-Her foot pain was gone the day following her LSD overdose.
-Although her pain began to creep back in a few days later, she lowered her dose of morphine and microdosed with LSD.
+Her foot pain was gone the next day.
+Her pain did begin to creep back in a few days later, but she lowered her dose of morphine, and she began microdosing LSD.
 In the end, she was able to completely come off morphine and other pain medications.

-Scientists cannot conduct experiments on human beings to find out how high can they go with LSD, or any drug, for reasons of ethics and safety.
-These types of studies are reserved for animals such as rats, and even an elephant named Tusko once, which is an astronomical amount even for an elephant.
-That’s more than 30 times what a three-tonne human might receive.
-Needless to say, Tusko died, and not quietly in his sleep either.
-Why that experiment was necessary, we do not know.
+However, researchers did give 297 mg of LSD to an elephant named Tusko once, which is an astronomical amount even for an elephant.
+That’s 30 times what a three-tonne human might receive.
+He died.
 What we do know, however, is that 297 mg will kill an elephant, so it might be safe to conclude that that amount would kill anything.

-In any case, scientists cannot experiment with high dosages on human beings, although they have.
-In the 50s, for instance, the Addiction Center in Lexington, Kentucky under the jurisdiction of Harris Isbell, conducted LSD research on incarcerated black men with a history of drug abuse.
+In the 50s, the Addiction Center in Lexington, Kentucky under the jurisdiction of Harris Isbell, conducted LSD research on incarcerated black men with a history of drug abuse.
 This was also partially funded by the CIA as a part of the MkUltra project.
 They were administered LSD doses for 77 days in a row.
 The researchers paid their subjects with heroin, which is nuts.

-These exceptions aside, the way researchers assess the effects of high doses of are by cases that occur in the real world.
+These exceptions aside, the way researchers assess the effects of high doses of LSD are using cases that occur in the real world.